Jump to:

 NOTE: This is suave, stable, flavor loaded cream sauce with small shrimp as a key ingredient to it (peeled, tails removed).
 If you are looking for a cream sauce for shrimp then use one of these recipes:

-- Olive oil and garlic.
+Olive oil and garlic cloves.
 To form the flavorful base of the sauce.
 We recommend extra virgin.
+No need for butter because the heavy cream has plenty of fat.

-- White wine.
-It really adds an elegant depth to the sauce, very complimentary to seafood in general and shrimp in particular.
+White wine.
+We suggest a chardonnay, chablis or sauvignon blanc.Wine really adds an elegant depth to the sauce, very complimentary to seafood in general and shrimp in particular.
 A great substitute from the beer domain is saison ale.
-If you want to go alcohol free use chicken or seafood stock instead.
+If you want to go alcohol free use chicken broth or seafood stock instead.
 Alternatively, use chicken base (see notes below on how).

 TIP: It is very helpful to keep one of the 'wine in a box' brands of white wine in your pantry or a cooler - to cook with.
 We typically have a dedicated box of chablis handy.

-- Make the base.
-Sauté the garlic in the olive oil just until softened and fragrant and deglaze with the wine.
+Make the base.
+In a relatively large skillet sauté the garlic in the olive oil just until softened and fragrant and deglaze with the wine.
 Let the wine reduce until it has a syrupy consistency and add the heavy cream.

-- Reduce, add shrimp and season.
+Reduce, add shrimp and season.
 Simmer the sauce until it thickens to your liking.
-Season the shrimp with the paprika and slide them into the sauce, season liberally with salt and pepper and add the fresh thyme or parsley.
+Season the shrimp with the paprika and slide them into the sauce, season liberally with salt and pepper and garnish with the fresh thyme or parsley.
 The shrimp only needs to warm through and the sauce is ready to serve.

 - Fish or seafood.
 White fish fillets such as cod (as shown in this post) or pan-seared salmon are prime candidates for a ladle of shrimp cream sauce.
 So are baked lobster tails and seared sea scallops.